 - Patients should carry their own notes.
 Maternity records should be structured to help provide the required level of evidence-based care.

-Assessment of gestational age should be based on an early ultrasound scan rather than the last menstrual period.
-Such scans should be offered to all women and help to ensure:
+- Assessment of gestational age should be based on an early ultrasound scan rather than the last menstrual period.
+Such scans should be offered to all women between 10 and 13 weeks and help to ensure:

 - Consistency of gestational age assessments.

 - Improved accuracy of Down's screening assessment.

 - Sensible decisions on induction of labour after 41 weeks.